Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Numerical results and discussion

-Our results for $B_c\to \eta_c(2S)$ and $B_c\to \eta_c(3S)$ decays in their $e^-$ mode are obtained $\sim 1.5$ and $\sim 2.5$ times down and in their $\tau ^-$, mode one and two orders of magnitude down respectively, compared to that for the decays to ground state charmonium.
-However, our predicted branching fractions for $B_c\to \psi(2S)$ and $B_c\to \psi(3S)$ decays in $e^-$ modes are $\sim2$ and $\sim4$ times down whereas, in $\tau$-mode, they are $1/2$ and $1$ order of magnitude down, respectively compared to those obtained for decays to ground state charmonium $(J/\psi)$.
-The node structure of the $2S$ wave function is responsible for small branching fractions.
-In the calculation of the overlap integral of meson wave functions, as there is no node for the initial wave functions, the positive and negative parts of the final wave function give contributions cancel each other out yielding a small branching fraction.
+Our results for $B_c\to \eta_c(2S)$ and $B_c\to \eta_c(3S)$ decays in their $e^-$ mode are obtained $\sim 1.5$ and $\sim 2.5$ times down and in the $\tau ^-$ mode, the suppression is one and two orders of magnitude respectively, compared to our results in the final ground state charmonium.
+However, our predicted branching fractions for $B_c\to \psi(2S)$ and $B_c\to \psi(3S)$ decays in $e^-$ modes are $\sim2$ and $\sim4$ times down whereas, in $\tau$-mode, they are $1/2$ and $1$ order of magnitude down, respectively compared to those obtained for decays to ground state charmonium $(J/\psi)$.\\ The node structure of the $2S$ wave function is responsible for small branching fractions.
+In the calculation of the overlap integral of meson wave functions, as there is no node for the initial wave functions, the contribution of positive and negative parts of the final wave function cancel each other out yielding a small branching fraction.
 About 3S final states, there are even more severe cancellations, which leads to still smaller branching fractions.
 As expected the tighter phase space and weaker $q^2$-dependence of form factors also lead to smaller branching fractions for transitions to higher excited $2S$ and $3S$ final states.
-Our predictions on branching fraction for decays to $2S$ final charmonium states in $e$ and $\tau $ modes are in reasonable agreement with those of Refs. \cite{A26,A56,A68} and about $1$ order of magnitude higher than the predictions in Refs.\cite{A39,A40,A41}.
+Our predictions on branching fraction for decays to $2S$ final charmonium states in $e$ and $\tau $ modes are in reasonable agreement with those of Refs. \cite{A26,A55,A67} and about $1$ order of magnitude higher than the predictions in Refs.\cite{A39,A40,A41}.
 Although our predictions for decays to $3S$ charmonium states in their $\tau$-modes are found over-estimated compared to other model predictions shown in Table.
-IV, our predictions for corresponding decay in $e^-$-mode agree with those of \cite{A41, A56}.
-As in all other model predictions we find our prediction for $B_c\to \psi(2S)$ as well as $B_c\to \psi(3S)$ is the largest of all decay modes considered in the present analysis.\\
+IV, our predictions for corresponding decay in $e^-$-mode agree with those of \cite{A41, A55}.
+As in all other model predictions we find our prediction for $B_c\to \psi(2S)$ and $B_c\to \psi(3S)$ is the largest of all decay modes considered in the present study.\\